 Even though I am a fan of many different series, and often read fanfiction about them, I do not write for those.
 Not because I don't want to, but because I don't think I have the talent to do justice to the quality of the original work.
 My thoughts on the stories I've written:

 Five Pins: A one-shot masterpiece.
 It's what happens when Soul and Skills mix together in the perfect combination.
 I actually got up at 2 in the morning because I couldn't sleep until I had written this story.
 Being my first completed story, it's going to be hard to top.
 Feel the pressure...
-(Five Pins has also been translated into Spanish)and
+(Five Pins has also been translated into Chinese and Spanish)